kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 ## \[REPORTED\] 1.
 Should we add implicit cast for directionless parameter?
 (74)

+Waiting for spec clarification, [Issue#1312](https://github.com/p4lang/p4-spec/issues/1312).

 I think we should, especially for constructor invocations.
-Waiting for the spec clarification, [issue#1312](https://github.com/p4lang/p4-spec/issues/1312).

 Below apply for methods and functions.